STATE ISSUES

 The Corporate Transparency Act that was passed by Congress in 2021 requires specified entities to provide beneficial ownership reporting requirements to The Financial Crimes Enforcement Network, which is part of the United States Department of the Treasury.
 The intent of the legislation is to combat money laundering, tax evasion and other financial crimes.
 This new requirement will require reporting by most CPA firms on their firm ownership and CPA firms' clients.
 In order to assist you and your firm in preparing to satisfy this compliance reporting, ICPAS Government Relations has curated the resources below for your reference.

-ICPAS Government Relations Overview-BOI Compliance Reporting
+ICPAS Government Relations Overview-BOI Compliance Reporting:

-AICPA Beneficial Ownership Resource Center
+AICPA Beneficial Ownership Information FAQ Highlights

 FinCEN Beneficial Ownership Information Reporting Resources